jordanorelli/skeam/README.md

 [here](http://golang.org/doc/install).

-Skeam is go-gettable, so installation only requires the following command:  `go install github.com/jordanorelli/skeam`.
+Skeam is go-gettable, so installation only requires the following command:  `go get github.com/jordanorelli/skeam`.
 Make sure your `$GOBIN` is included in your environment's `$PATH`.
 E.g., on Mac OS X, this generally means adding `export PATH=$PATH:/usr/local/go/bin` to your `.bashrc`.